guregodevo/pastis/README.md

 Pastis includes its own logging API.
 It allows the developer to control which log statements are output with arbitrary granularity.
 It is fully configurable at runtime.

-Pastis Logger may be assigned levels.
-The set of possible levels, that is in ascending order:
+Pastis Logger may be assigned  a minimum level.
+The set of possible levels, in ascending order is:
   * DEBUG,
   * INFO,
   * WARN,
   * ERROR and
   * FATAL

-The minimum set of levels recognized by the system, that is OFF, FATAL, ERROR, WARN, INFO and DEBUG corresponds to those levels whose order is equals or lower than the API logger level.
+A logger minimum level enables any log message whose level order is equals or lower.

-By default, API Logger level is "DEBUG" and the log output stream is [StdOut](http://golang.org/pkg/syscall/#Stdout).
+By default, this API Logger level is "DEBUG" and the log output stream is [StdOut](http://golang.org/pkg/syscall/#Stdout).

 ```go
 //main.go